 If you get a used or vintage ukulele, you probably won’t have a tuner.
-Instead you might get some really old books or brochures and something called a pitch pipe.
+Instead, you might get some really old books or brochures and something called a pitch pipe.
 A pitch pipe is a neat mini harmonica that plays one note at a time when you blow into it.
-In some cases, you may have a pitch pipe that wasn’t designed for your instrument, so you have to know how to tune one string to the pitch pipe, and the other strings to the first string.
+In some cases, you may have a pitch pipe that wasn’t designed for your instrument, so you need to know how to tune one string to the pitch pipe and the other strings to the first string.

 First, you need a reference note.
 Typically your reference note is middle C. When you blow on the pitch pipe or play the note on the piano, you hear middle C. Then, you must twist the tuner on your ukulele until it matches.
 If you twist counterclockwise on the first two strings, you will tighten the string and make it go up in pitch.
 So if you start on B, and twist counter-clockwise, you will be somewhere between B and C. If you keep twisting, you will finally get to C. But don’t twist too far, or you will overshoot C and end up on C# or somewhere between C and C#.

 Likewise, if you twist clockwise, you will go down in pitch.
-So if you are on B again, and you twist clockwise, you will end up on Bb, or somewhere between B and Bb.
+So if you are on B again, and twist clockwise, you will end up on Bb, or somewhere between B and Bb.